Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 We will create a file `DocumentStoreContext.tsx` to house all the Document Store related states, while `AccountContext.tsx` for all Metamask related states.

-You can checkout the [demo repo](https://github.com/Open-Attestation/demo-verifiable-document-issuer) for a compositing of multiple contexts technique, else you should look into other state management tools, once your application scales up.

 ```tsx
 import { createContext } from "react";
 import { documentStoreAddress } from "../types";